Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-It is worth keeping in mind that the intermediary firm or the beneficial owner will have access to a historical time series of some of the variables and hence can estimate the actual process for the various variables.
-External parties will not know the time series of all the variables with certainty and hence would need to substitute the unknown variables with a simulation based process, similar to what we have used.
+It is worth keeping in mind that the intermediary firm or the beneficial owner will have access to a historical time series of some of the variables and hence can estimate the actual process for the corresponding variables.
+External parties will not know the time series of all the variables with certainty and hence would need to substitute the unknown variables with a simulation based process, similar to what we have used in Section (\ref{subsec:Sample-Data-Generation}).
 A simplification is to assume that the variables are independent.
-(Phillips and Yu 2009) provide an overview of maximum likelihood and Gaussian methods of estimating continuous time models used in finance.
-(Campbell, Lo, MacKinlay and Whitelaw 1998; Lai and Xing 2008; Cochrane 2009) are other handy resources on using maximum likelihood estimation (MLE) and generalized method of moments (GMM).
-A backward induction based computer program, (Garlappi 1996 uses dynamic programming to value an American put) which simulates the randomness component of the variables involved, can calculate the value of the term loans based on the payoff expressions we will derive.
-See (Miranda and Fackler 2002) for a discussion of using numerical techniques; (Chiani, Dardari and Simon 2003) for approximations to the error function; (Norstad 1999) for a discussion of the log normal discussion.
-(Gujarati 1995; Hamilton 1994) discuss time series simplifications and the need for parsimonious models. \end{doublespace}
+Phillips \& Yu (2009) provide an overview of maximum likelihood and Gaussian methods of estimating continuous time models used in finance.
+Campbell et al. (1998); Lai \& Xing (2008); Cochrane (2009) are other handy resources on using maximum likelihood estimation (MLE) and generalized method of moments (GMM).
+A backward induction based computer program, which simulates the randomness component of the variables involved, can calculate the value of the term loans based on the payoff expressions we will derive.
+See: Miranda \& Fackler (2002) for a discussion of using numerical techniques.
+Chiani, Dardari \& Simon (2003) for approximations to the error function.
+Norstad (1999) for a discussion of the log normal distribution.
+Gujarati (1995); Hamilton (1994) discuss time series simplifications and the need for parsimonious models. \end{doublespace} \begin{doublespace}